Site Navigation

 • Or drag it inside a Nav Header Block to add it to a horizontal navigation submenu.

-Subdomains are the third type of navigation item that can appear on your pages.
+Subdomains are the fourth type of navigation item that can appear on your pages.

 There's no block in the block palette for subdomains, as these are added automatically when you use Infin It! to link a blog, forum, or other external option to your site.